Our staff will deliver our Online Teaching and Learning Programme using the following technology platforms:

 - Easily accessible – access from phone or desktop with easy to use, intuitive software.

 You can find out more and log in via the Seesaw website.

 Watch the introduction video here

 This is clearly an unusual situation for everyone, where there is a greater reliance on digital devices than usual.
-We recommend that students try to spend no longer than three hours on a device each day.
+We recommend that pupils try to spend no longer than three hours on a device each day.
 Teaching staff will work together to ensure that the work set is balanced across a mixture of mediums.
-If you feel your child’s screen time is exceeding what is reasonable, please do contact their Tutor so that they can help to coordinate communication between teaching staff.
+If you feel your child’s screen time is exceeding what is reasonable, please do contact your class teacher so that they can help.
 Regular breaks, within the maximum recommended screen time, are crucial.